sagemathinc/sbir2015/description.md

 the value of network effects, curated content, and the quality of our user support, reputation and development pace are the best strategy for addressing this risk.
+Also, from the NSF's perspective, if other companies pick up this technology and run with it and build great businesses that out compete SMC, then NSF's investment will have been a great success, since they will have supported a big advance in technology, even if SMC is not the beneficiary.

 Another risk is that **interactive homework is very hard** to get right.
 Online games are difficult to implement and platforms for writing